- General Information

 If you think that a Taurus Spectrum makes sense for your needs, you can support my work by ordering one from Brownells here.

-If you are looking for a small .380 ACP pistol for personal protection, I recommend the Ruger LCP and LCP II pistols.
+If you are looking for a very small .380 ACP pistol for personal protection, I recommend the Ruger LCP and LCP II pistols.
 I found that these guns are reliable and reasonably accurate.
+However, they do have significant felt recoil due to their lightweight.

 In my testing, I found that the Smith & Wesson Bodyguard 380 was reliable.
 However, I did not like the handling characteristics or the excessively long trigger pull.